Last update on: 8:37 am October 24, 2023 by fashionabc

 This list of the most influential women in Fashion, attempts to turn the spotlight on women excelling in all aspects of the fashion industry with a vision, determination and resilience that offers inspiration to the next generation of fashion writers and designers.

-Editor in Chief of American Vogue and Chief Content Officer and Global Editorial Director of Condé Nast, Anna Wintour is one of the most commanding figures in the fashion industry, with her net worth estimated at US$5,000,000,000.
+Editor in Chief of American Vogue and Chief Content Officer and Global Editorial Director of Condé Nast, Anna Wintour is one of the most commanding figures in the history of American Fashion industry, with her net worth estimated at US$5,000,000,000.
 When she became editor of US Vogue, she made a radial departure from her predecessors: the first issue she was in charge of, November 1988, featured a Peter Lindbergh photograph of Michaela Bercu in faded jeans and Christian Lacroix outerwear worth $10,000.
 It was the first time a Vogue cover model had worn jeans; when the printers saw it they called the office to make sure there wasn’t a mistake.

 Through the years, there is no one in fashion as powerful as Wintour, setting trends and championing new talent.
 She encouraged fashion houses such as Christian Dior to hire the younger, fresher John Galliano or Brooks Brothers to hire Thom Browne.
 In 2003, she and the Council of Fashion Designers of America jointly inaugurated the CFDA/Vogue Fashion Fund, which offers financial support and business mentoring to promising American fashion designers.
 Interestingly, former personal assistant, Lauren Weisberger, wrote the bestseller ‘The Devil Wears Prada’, later made into a film starring Meryl Streep as Miranda Priestly, a fashion editor believed to be based on Wintour.
 In 2009, Wintour was the focus of another film, R. J. Cutler’s ‘The September Issue.’
 At the time of Conde Nast’s editorial overhaul in 2020, Wintour was named Chief Content Officer.
 Chief Executive Officer Roger Lynch was clear in his support of her to BoF. ”There are very few people in the world who can have the influence on change and culture, as it relates to the activities that our business has, than Anna.
 The reason she is here is because she can help influence the change that we need to make, and I know she is committed to it.”